 What leather conditioner do we recommend?

-We use Oakwood Leather Conditioner.
+We use Smith's Leather Butter.
 You can buy it right here in our shop!

 How to Condition Your Leather Bag

 Step One: Apply conditioner in small amounts with a small cloth.

 Rub a small amount of leather conditioner into your leather bag with a soft cloth.
 Use a soft cloth so you don’t scratch your leather.
 Put a small amount of the conditioner on your cloth.
 Rub in gentle, small movements all over the surface of your leather.

 Step two: Condition the entire surface of your bag.

 You can just see how the conditioner shines your leather.
 You will always want to condition the whole bag all at once so that it looks consistent throughout the whole piece.
 It really is just that simple!